KhiopsML/khiops-doc/docs/tutorials/k8s.md

 ### Explanation

-- **slotsPerWorker**: Defines the number of processes per worker pod.
-It's recommended to set this equal to the number of CPU cores requested for optimal performance.
+- **slotsPerWorker**: Defines the number of processes per worker pod (must be set to **at least 2** for Khiops to function correctly).
+It's recommended t**o set this equal to the number of CPU cores** requested for optimal performance.
+In the example, each of the 2 worker pods runs 4 virtual cpus, totaling 8 processes.
 - **runPolicy**: Specifies policies for cleaning up pods and setting a time-to-live for finished jobs.
 - **mpiReplicaSpecs**: Defines the specifications for the launcher and worker pods.
 The launcher initiates the job, while workers perform the computations.